 For more information about how to become a recruiting centre for the Registry, please click on 'Registry Recruiting Centres'

 For more information about how to apply to access Registry data for your study, please click on 'Using the Registry in Research'

-Current number of patients recruited to the UK Registry – 504 (as at November 2017)
+Current number of patients recruited to the UK Registry – 606 (as at end November 2019)

 Number of current approved recruiting centres - 10